arizvisa/ida-minsc/docs/index.rst

 should enable a user to write quick, hacky, temporary code that can be used to augment their reversing endeavors without distraction.

-This plugin is dependant upon IDAPython with Python 2.x, and supports all of the different platforms the IDA supports which includes Windows, Linux, and MacOS.
+This plugin is dependent upon IDAPython with Python 2.x, and supports all of the different platforms that IDA supports which includes Windows, Linux, and MacOS.
+If your instance of IDA was installed with Python 3.x, please refer to the installation instructions at section :ref:`1.4<install-downgrade>` for how to switch back to Python 2.x.
 At the present time, only IDA 6.8 up till IDA 7.5.200619 are currently supported.

 Table of Contents
 =================